-Early flight to San Cristóbal, in the Galapagos Islands.
-Upon arrival meet our naturalist guide who will assist with the transfer to our catamaran, the g6.
-Visit the Galapaguera Cerro Colorado in the afternoon to see a piece of land that was been reserved for the repopulation of giant turtles.
+Transfer early to the airport for our flight to the Galapagos Islands.
+Upon arrival meet our naturalist guide, who will assist with the transfer to the Evolution, moored in Puerto Ayora, Santa Cruz Island.
 The Galapagos Islands are located about 1000 km (620 miles) off the Pacific coast of South America.
 The archipelago is comprised of 13 major islands and scores of islets that served as a living laboratory for Charles Darwin, the renowned evolution theorist.
 Long before Darwin arrived in the Galapagos, seafarers knew these isolated islands as home to some of the strangest and most wonderful wildlife imaginable, including birds that could swim but no longer fly, aquatic iguanas, dragon-like lizards left over from prehistoric times, and the giant Galapagos tortoises for which the islands were named.
 Covering nearly 5000 square km (3100 square miles), the Galapagos Islands are now a National Park.
 The Galapagos National Park is the institution that controls the preservation of this environment, assisted by the Charles Darwin Research Station.
 Inaugurated in 1964 and based in Puerto Ayora on Santa Cruz Island, the Charles Darwin Research Station is the one place where visitors can easily see the famous Galapagos Tortoises, which may live up to two hundred years.
 This is also the training centre for naturalist guides who accompany all visitors landing at more than 40 approved sites on the islands, and members of the international scientific community often come to study at the station.
-The national park charges a visitor fee of $100 USD, payable on arrival, which funds Park maintenance and supervision in the Galapagos, as well as ecological study, conservation and infrastructure development in Ecuador's other National Parks.
+The National Park charges a visitor fee of $100 USD, payable on arrival, which funds Park maintenance and supervision in the Galapagos, as well as ecological study, conservation and infrastructure development in Ecuador's other National Parks.
 Entry fees and the funds they generate for the National Park System are among measures taken by the Ecuadorian government to protect its natural heritage.

 In the morning we arrive in Puerto Ayora, on Santa Cruz Island.
 Santa Cruz is the second largest in the island group, and has the largest population, with Puerto Ayora as its main town.
 It also boasts the most varied of the islands’ vegetation zones: coastal, transition, scalesia, miconia and pampa.
 The Charles Darwin Research Station is a 10 minute walk from the centre of the town.
 Here, an exhibition centre displays photos of recent volcanic eruptions, charts outlining geological formations and drawings of the evolutionary development of endemic species.
 A corral houses adult Galapagos Tortoises, and a nursery cares for young tortoises until they are about three years old, when their shells have hardened enough to resist attack from feral dogs.
 In the afternoon we may have the opportunity to visit the highlands and see giant land tortoises in the wild.